david-bai00/PrivyDrop/ROADMAP.md

 This section is for features that are not on the immediate roadmap but represent great opportunities for community contributions.

-- **Comprehensive Testing:** While manual testing currently suffices, we plan to gradually introduce a testing framework (like Jest/Vitest) to improve code quality and make community contributions safer.
+- **Comprehensive Testing:** The recent architectural refactor has made the codebase significantly more testable.
+We now plan to introduce a testing framework (like Vitest) to add unit tests for the core `webrtcService` and Zustand store, improving code quality and making community contributions safer.
 We welcome contributions in this area.
 - **Your Ideas Here:** Have a great idea for a feature, like screen sharing or P2P media streaming?
 Open an issue and let's discuss it!
 We believe the best ideas can come from the community.

 ## How to Contribute